2016 East Timorese local elections: Results

-At total of 21 women were elected as Village Chiefs.
-About 30% or 142 out of the 442 sucos were able to elect Village Chiefs in the first round of voting of which 6 were women while 15 women were elected as Village Chiefs from 300 sucos that held a second round of voting.
+A total of 21 women were elected as Village Chiefs.
+About 30% or 142 out of the 442 sucos were able to elect Village Chiefs in the first round of voting, of which 6 were women, while 15 women were elected as Village Chiefs from 300 sucos that held a second round of voting.

 This represented a jump from only 11 women elected as Village Chiefs in the 2009 elections.